ZejdC/rpr-projekat/README.md

-# Application For Managing of Teaching/Learning Materials
+# Application For Management Of Teaching/Learning Materials
 An application made in Java using JavaFX